WVam/toolscript-docs/Variables.md

 #### Effects
 >**String ⟷ String**: Returns True if the first string ends with the second string, and False otherwise.
 >**String ⟷ Number**: The number will be considered as a string.
 Returns True if the first value ends with the second value, and False otherwise.
->**String ⟷ Number**: The boolean will be considered as a string (True = "true", False = "false").
+>**String ⟷ Boolean**: The boolean will be considered as a string (True = "true", False = "false").
 Returns True if the first value ends with the second value, and False otherwise.
->**String ⟷ String**: The undefined value will be considered as the string "null".
+>**String ⟷ Undefined**: The undefined value will be considered as the string "null".
 Returns True if the first value ends with the second value.
 >**Number ⟷ Number**: The first number will be divided by the second number.

 ### Greater Than/Less Than (<\|>)